codingr47/usb-interface/README.md

 ## General Description
 This project includes a server and a client that communicate through Websockets.
-The server serves data about devices connected via USB, to the host machine of the server application.
+The server serves data about devices connected via USB (through the usage of an online DB that maps vendors and products), to the host machine of the server application.
 Currently it does not support any other features.